timofeysie/heroes2/README.md

 That is what we already have in our app.modules.ts.
 In RC6, provideForms, disableDeprecatedForms are removed as deprecated.
 These were fixes for the problem mentioned.
 So now is there no fix for testing forms with two way binding (pretty much the only place you would want it) in RC6?
-Just about to get frustred when a search prefixed with RC6 brought up [this answer](http://stackoverflow.com/questions/35229960/cant-bind-to-for-since-it-isnt-a-known-native-property-angular2):
+Just about to get frustrated when a search prefixed with RC6 brought up [this answer](http://stackoverflow.com/questions/35229960/cant-bind-to-for-since-it-isnt-a-known-native-property-angular2):
 `Angular by default uses property binding but label doesn't have a property for.
 To tell Angular explicitly to use attribute binding, use instead.`

 So using this works: